TheHolderCollective/MineSweeper/README.md

 # Introduction
 This is a simple minesweeper console application which is a modification of this [project](https://github.com/FarzadForuozanfar/MineSweeper).

-The code was refactored to use classes, and the [Spectre Console library](https://spectreconsole.net/) was used to improve the interface.
+The code was refactored to use classes, and the [Spectre.Console](https://spectreconsole.net/) library was used to improve the interface.

 # Description
 The game has three levels which can be selected by choosing the option 'Select Level' from the main menu: